Walmart rv aisle

 While boondocking is a much bigger topic, and there are tons of items to help you function best “off-grid,” here are two items we found considerably helpful (in addition to the already mentioned generator, water jug, etc…):

-Honestly, beyond boondockers, RV lifers, and campers, they’re also fantastic for anyone looking to have an emergency backup source of power on hand or anyone who enjoys working outdoors.
+Beyond boondockers, RV lifers, and campers, these devices are also fantastic for outdoor events, for anyone looking for an emergency backup power source, or for anyone who works outdoors.

 Solar Panels